Interviewee: TAYLOR ALXNDR

 Biography:

 TAYLOR ALXNDR (they/she) is a DIY musician, drag performer, and community organizer based in Atlanta, GA.
-Raised in the rural edges of the metro area, ALXNDR has been creating in and captivating Atlanta and beyond since 2011.
+Raised in the rural edges of the Metro area, ALXNDR has been creating in and captivating Atlanta and beyond since 2011.
 ALXNDR is the co-founder and current executive director of Southern Fried Queer Pride (SFQP), an Atlanta-based non-profit organization empowering Black queer and QTPOC centered communities in the South through the arts.
 They are also the mother of the House of ALXNDR, an Atlanta-based drag family and events hub, creating drag-centered, inclusive events.

 Abstract: